 Vitamin E comes in 8 different forms, all of which can be absorbed in the small intestine.
 However, alpha-tocopherol is the only form that the liver can metabolize, and the remaining forms are excreted.
 This activity reviews the causes, pathophysiology, and presentation of vitamin E deficiency and highlights the role of the interprofessional team in its management.

 - Identify the etiology of vitamin E deficiency.

-- Illustrate the presentation of a patient with vitamin E deficiency.
+- Outline the presentation of a patient with vitamin E deficiency.

-- List the treatment options for vitamin E deficiency.
+- Review the treatment options for vitamin E deficiency.

-- Explain the importance of improving coordination amongst the interprofessional team to enhance the delivery of care for patients affected by vitamin E deficiency.
+- Explain the importance of improving coordination among the interprofessional team to enhance the delivery of care for patients affected by vitamin E deficiency.

 Vitamin E is all the following eight compounds alpha, beta, gamma, and delta-tocopherol and alpha, beta, gamma, and delta-tocotrienol.
 Alpha-tocopherol is the only compound of the eight that are known to meet human dietary needs.
 All of the vitamin E forms are absorbed in the small intestine, and then the liver metabolizes only alpha-tocopherol.
 The liver then removes and excretes the remaining vitamin E forms.

 Vitamin E deficiency is extremely rare in humans as it is unlikely caused by a diet consisting of low vitamin E. Rather, it tends to be caused by irregularities in dietary fat absorption or metabolism.
 Vitamin E is a lipid-soluble nutrient.
 Vitamin E may have a role in reducing atherosclerosis and lowering rates of ischemic heart disease.
 Premature infants have low vitamin E reserves due to vitamin E only able to cross the placenta in small amounts.